 PayPal is one of the oldest payment solutions on the internet.
-It was unveiled to the public in 2002.
-Originally part of eBay and mainly used to quickly process Ebay purchases, PayPal grew to become a globally recognised payment method, available at almost all retail websites and many UK online casinos.
+It was launched in 2002.
+Originally part of eBay, and mainly used to quickly process eBay purchases, PayPal grew to become a globally recognised payment method, available at almost all retail websites and many UK online casinos.

 One of the advantages of PayPal is that you can use it with any currency to make quick, secure payments online.
-You can either send money to your PayPal account (and use it as an e-wallet) or use it to pay for good directly from a linked credit card or bank account.
+You can either send money to your PayPal account (and use it as an e-wallet) or use it to pay for goods/deposit directly from a linked debit card or bank account.

-This is just scratching the surface!
-Keep reading to find out the best casinos for Paypal, and everything else you need to know while using this method.
+This, though, is just scratching the surface – keep reading to find out the best casinos PayPal casinos for UK players, and everything else you need to know about making casino payments with PayPal.

 Best PayPal Casinos